Albertsons #4446/Publix #1333

 In this photo of Aisle 16, we get our best look at the transition from the drop ceiling to warehouse ceiling portion of the store.

 Seafood in the back right corner.
-In Pre-Plaza stores, the seafood counter was always located on an angle in either the back right or back left corners of the store, depending on which was the layout was situated.
+In Mid-Late 90's stores, the seafood counter was always located on an angle in either the back right or back left corners of the store, depending on which was the layout was situated.

 And the final aisle, Aisle 17, is home to wine and bottled water.
 Publix always puts those arched things over their wine aisles.